 - In One Piece some character's personality do tend to match aspects of their Devil Fruit abilities.
 Luffy is bouncy and energetic like rubber.
-His older brother, Ace, was rash and short-temper that matched his fire powers.
-Villains like Crocodile is dry and graining like sand, ect.
-This does not imply to all Devil Fruit users, but it happens enough to make some fans wonders how people find Devil Fruits that matches their personalties.
+His older brother, Ace, is rash and short-tempered to match his fire powers etc. This does not apply to all Devil Fruit users, but it happens enough to make some fans wonder how that many people found a Devil Fruit that matches their personality.

 - In the early days of the Fantastic Four comic book, the fire-throwing Human Torch was a hot-tempered grease monkey, the Invisible Girl was shy and meek, the brilliant scientist Mr. Fantastic had powers based on being flexible and adaptable, and the musclebound, monstrous Thing, while not stupid, maintained a "Brooklyn bruiser" persona and had trouble expressing his feelings.
 Although this is less blatant in more recent comics, it's still sometimes referred to.